-You can't claim help with your childcare if it is not registered or approved.
-It is your responsibility to make sure that the childcare you are using is registered or approved.
+You can only claim help with your childcare costs if your childcare provider is registered or approved.
+You are responsible for making sure that the childcare provider you use is registered or approved.
 You should:

-- check your childcare provider's documents to confirm that they are registered or approved - keep a record of the date their registration or approval is due to expire. - Close to the expiry date check to make sure that your provider is renewing their registration or approval. - Ask to see their new evidence of approval or registration.
+- check your childcare provider's documents to confirm that they are registered or approved - keep a record of the date their registration or approval is due to expire - close to the expiry date check to make sure that your provider is renewing their registration or approval - ask to see their new evidence of registration or approval

-If your provider stops being registered or approved, and you want to carry on getting help with your childcare costs, make alternative arrangements for registered or approved childcare.
+If your provider stops being registered or approved, and you want to carry on getting help with your childcare costs, you will need to make alternative arrangements for registered or approved childcare.

-Tell us as soon as possible, and within one month, if you stop using registered or approved childcare.
-The help for your childcare won't go down in the week the change happened or for the following three weeks.
+Tell us as soon as possible, and within 1 month, if you stop using registered or approved childcare.
+The help for your childcare won't go down in the week the change happened or for the following 3 weeks.
 If you don't tell us on time, we might pay you too much tax credits which you will have to pay back.
 You might also have to pay a penalty of up to £300.